Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Atrium-Segmentation/Readme.md

     - Enables exact volume measurements of the left atrium.

     - Changes in atrial volume are associated with cardiac disorders, sucha s atrial fibrillation or mitral valve stenosis(Narrowing of the mitral valve orifice, blocking blood flow).

+    - Manual segmentation is time-consuming and tedious - Automation is needed.